sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           consecutive frames.
 Used to convert between time in seconds and frame index.
-If your features are the raw samples, set this to 1000 / sample_rate_hz --textgrid-suffix TEXTGRID_SUFFIX
+If your features are the raw samples, set this to 1000 / sample_rate_hz --tier-name TIER_ID   The name of the tier to extract.
-                          The file suffix in tg_dir indicating a TextGrid file --fill-symbol FILL_SYMBOL
-                          If set, unlabelled intervals in the TextGrid files will be assigned this symbol.
-Relevant only if a point grid.
-    --tier-name TIER_ID   The name of the tier to extract.
     --tier-idx TIER_ID    The index of the tier to extract.